 Trekking peaks in Nepal are the ones above 6,000 m from the sea level.
 Peak Climbing to an elevation above 6,000 m is not always possible because of the unpredictable weather conditions.
 In winter, the excessive snowfall obstructs the climbing.
 In the same way, the fierce wind in the morning or daytime does not let you climb the peak.
 Therefore, the time just after midnight is the best to begin to walk towards the summit from High Camp.

 With the help of the headlamp, you must cross the crevasses carefully.
 Actually, due to the warm weather favorable for stable snow levels, spring is the best season for peak climbing in Nepal.
 Spring in Nepal falls in March to April and May when most of the peaks including the Great Himalayas trail, So thousands of climbers scale them now.
 Nonetheless, the adventure lovers attempt to do it in October and November as well for the crystal clear view of the surroundings.
-Talking about Island Peak climbing, spring season is the best time for this expedition.
+Talking about Island Peak expedition, spring season is the best time for this expedition.

-Island Peak climbing itinerary Customization
+Island Peak climbing 14 Days itinerary

 - Acclimatization Days: Adding rest days in Namche Bazaar or Dingboche to prevent altitude sickness.